vamsee9201/Formula-1-Data-Warehouse-and-Real-Time-Insights/readme.md

 # Formula-1-Data-Warehouse-and-Real-Time-Insights

-The Formula 1 datawarehouse will get its data from recurring ETL using ergast API, python, Pandas.
+The Formula 1 datawarehouse will get its data from recurring ETL using ergast API, python, Pandas and is scheduled by Airflow.
 Backfilliing of data is done by cleaning pre-existing csv file.

 ER diagram of the Formula 1 data warehouse is as follows :